sh1r0/pixAES/README.md

-A secret makes a woman woman.
+pixAES
 ======
+##A secret makes a woman woman.
-A poject using OpenCV to blur part of image and encrypt by AES
+###A poject using OpenCV to blur part of image and encrypt by AES

 1. ./encrypt <image>
 2. select the part you want to hide by mouse